sp00n/corecycler/test_programs/p95/readme.txt

 sample exponents.
 If you choose a value below the minimum, that is OK.
 The program will simply skip stage 2 of P-1 factoring.

-	Exponent	Minimum		Reasonable	Desirable
+	Exponent	Minimum		Workable	Desirable
-	--------	-------		----------	---------
+	--------	-------		--------	---------
-	100000000	 0.2GB		  0.7GB		 1.1GB
+	100000000	 0.2GB		  0.7GB		 85-90% of RAM
-	333000000	 0.7GB		  2.1GB		 3.5GB
+	333000000	 0.7GB		  2.1GB		 85-90% of RAM

-For example, my machine is a dual-processor with 8GB of memory.
-I guess Windows and the programs I normally use can survive on 2GB of memory.
-Thus, I set memory to 6.0GB.
+For example, my machine is a quad-processor with 16GB of memory.
+I guess Windows and the programs I normally use can survive on 4GB of memory.
+Thus, I set memory to 12.0GB.
 This is my nighttime setting.
-During the day, I run more programs, so I set memory to 1.5GB.
-I can always stop prime95 if it is doing stage 2 P-1 factoring and I suspect memory is thrashing.
-More casual users might want to set the daytime memory to 0.5GB so they never have to worry about prime95 impacting system performance.
+During the day, I run more programs, so I set memory to 4.0GB.
+I can always stop prime95 if it is doing stage 2 work and I suspect memory is thrashing.
+More casual users might want to set the daytime memory to 0.1GB so they never have to worry about prime95 impacting system performance.

 Max emergency memory
 --------------------